jianfenglan/jianfenglan.github.io/explorations.md

         </div>
     </div>

-    <div class="gallery-card" onclick="openModal(this)" data-title="New Orleans 🇺🇸" data-meta="20 November, 2024" data-content="<p>They say the fortune teller in front of St. Louis Cathedral is the most accurate of them all.
-But with so many stalls lined up, how will I ever find the right one? 🔮</p>">
+    <div class="gallery-card" onclick="openModal(this)" data-title="New Orleans 🇺🇸" data-meta="20 November, 2024" data-content="<p>People say the Gypsies in front of St. Louis Cathedral are the most skilled fortune-tellers.
+But with so many stalls lined up, how can I ever find the right one? 🔮</p>">
         <img src="{{ '/images/NOLA.jpg' | relative_url }}">
         <div class="gallery-caption">
             <h3>New Orleans 🇺🇸</h3>